-Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts with your finances.
-To propel your dreams of homeownership forward, you must consider your FICO score along with the type of lender for which you'll qualify in Albemarle.
+The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+The content of your wallet starts the home buying process.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of lender for which you'll qualify in Albemarle, North Carolina.

-- Types of Credit — Do you have a healthy mix of credit cards and loans?
+- Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?